Whole Person Education Department

 Successful students will be able to:

-- learn important ‘soft skills’ that are useful in university and employment (leadership, time management, thinking skills, project management, etc.)
+- Learn essential interpersonal skills that are useful for everyday living (leadership, time management, critical thinking skills, communication skills, etc.)

-- work in a relaxed environment with other like-minded friends
+- Learn and grow in a safe environment with friends.

 With Service-Learning, MCKL aims to: